Qualified-gad/qualifiedself.github.io/_posts/2016-02-13-living-well.markdown

 I find joy in these particular actions:

 1. playing
-2. moving
+1. moving
-3. learning
+1. learning
-4. creating
-5. eating
-6. giving
+1. giving
-7. resting
+1. resting
+1. creating
+1. eating

+I try to thoughtfully engage in each of these actions every day.